OuailT/Weset-Audit-Report/README.md

 Missing checks for zero-address.

 ## Proof of Concept
-There are 1 instances of this issue: https://github.com/wesetio/weset-contracts/blob/main/contracts/WesetDrop.sol#L38
+There are 1 instance of this issue: https://github.com/wesetio/weset-contracts/blob/main/contracts/WesetDrop.sol#L38